-Discount and rebate are commonly used terms in today’s dynamic markets, especially the e-commerce world.
-Rebated and discount are distinct forms of price-cuts that directly or indirectly promote the overall sales of a business.
-Both the terms may sound similar, however, there is a considerable difference between discount and rebate. applied.
+Discount and rebate are commonly used terms in today’s dynamic markets, especially in the e-commerce world.
+Rebates and discounts are distinct forms of price cuts that directly or indirectly promote the overall sales of a business.
+Both the terms may sound similar, however, there is some difference between discount and rebate. applied.

-Rebate – It is provided by a seller to the buyer for reasons such as; inferior quality of goods, inaccurate quantity, missing buyer-specific features in the final product, delayed supply, etc. Unlike, trade discount which is provided mainly for high quantity buying, a rebate is for reasons which help a supplier to provide healing touch in a situation that is unfavorable during the process of selling.
+Rebate – It is provided by a seller to the buyer for reasons such as; inferior quality of goods, inaccurate quantity, missing buyer-specific features in the final product, delayed supply, etc. Unlike, a trade discount that is provided mainly for high quantity buying, a rebate is for reasons which help a supplier to provide healing touch in a situation that is unfavourable during the process of selling.

 Example of Rebate – Goods worth 10,000 were sold by Unreal Corp. to ABC Corp. but some of the goods were of poor quality, therefore, after a mutual agreement Unreal Corp. allowed a rebate of 1,000 i.e. 10%.

-Discount – It is granted by a seller to the buyer in two distinct forms; trade discount and cash discount.
-It may be allowed out of the selling price (also known as maximum retail price or catalog price) or as a reduction from the net amount payable.
+Discount – A seller grants it to the buyer in two distinct forms; trade discount and cash discount.
+It may be allowed out of the selling price (also known as maximum retail price or catalogue price) or as a reduction from the net amount payable.

-Trade Discount – It is provided to encourage large quantity buying and is mostly provided to resellers.
+Trade Discount – It encourages large quantity buying and is mostly provided to resellers.

 Cash Discount – it is provided to encourage early payment.
 This helps the seller to maintain cash flow and healthy working capital.

 Example of Discount – Goods worth 10,000 were sold by Unreal Corp. to ABC Corp. @10% discount each.
 Cash discount allowed @5% if payment is made within 15 days.
 This means a trade discount of 10% and an additional 5% discount if the payment is made within 15 days of the sale.